 Our aim is to enhance the overall Guild Ball experience for both players and event organizers.

-Before contacting us, please read through this information page - you may find the answer to your question here!
+Before contacting us, read through this page - you may find the answer to your question here!

 Ben created the first Guild Ball ranking system.
 He started the very idea of rating and ranking competitive Guild Ball players and was a significant inspiration for the Longshanks.